masoudrostami/Azure-Machine-Learning-Project-Capstone-Udacity/README.md

 https://www.kaggle.com/uciml/pima-indians-diabetes-database

 #### Following are the features (columns) in the dataset:
-The datasets consists of several medical predictor variables and one target variable, Outcome.
-Predictor variables includes the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.

-#### Following is the significance of each feature (columns):
 1. `Pregnancies`: Number of times pregnant
 2. `Glucose`: Plasma glucose concentration a 2 hours in an oral glucose tolerance test
 3. `BloodPressure`: Diastolic blood pressure (mm Hg)